NERDDISCO/webusb-dmx512-controller/README.md

 ## Build your own controller

-Check out the article [WebUSB DMX512 Controller on Medium]() as it provides a detailed explanation on how to use the content of [this repository](https://github.com/NERDDISCO/webusb-dmx512-controller) to build your own WebUSB DMX512 Controller:
+Check out the article "[How to build a WebUSB DMX512 Controller by using an Arduino](https://medium.com/@timpietrusky/how-to-build-a-webusb-dmx512-controller-by-using-an-arduino-e0dd8efb7bf0)" as it provides a detailed explanation on how to use the content of [this repository](https://github.com/NERDDISCO/webusb-dmx512-controller) to build your own WebUSB DMX512 Controller:

 ![Arduino Leonardo with DMX512 shield attached](https://github.com/NERDDISCO/webusb-dmx512-controller/raw/master/docs/images/webusb_dmx512_controller.jpg)